 14: Hurra Torpedo "Total Eclipse of the Heart"

-EPISODE ARCHIVE (former format)
+EPISODE ARCHIVE (original sound piece format)

 Brash Flair (Kristin Johnston and Joshua Wentz) are currently working on a new album for 2018.
 Part of that process involves exploratory studio sessions, trying out different instruments and equipment with the goal of developing a sonic palette.
 This piece, called "Tactile Improvisations," is a blending of three separate recordings of these texture examinations.
 Visit Brash Flair's website.